baoqger/chrisbao/source/_posts/userland-memory-allocation-two.md

 Then let's look at the chunk with the size of 0x291.
 The `allocator` uses this chunk to store heap management structures.
 It is not important for our analysis, just skip it.

 What we care about is the chunk in the middle with a size of `0x71`.
-It should be the block just allocated and contains the string "AAAABBBBCCCCDDDD".
+It should be the block we requested and contains the string "AAAABBBBCCCCDDDD".
 We can verify this point by checking its content:

 <img src="/images/heap-demo-display.png" title="pwndbg 3" width="600px" height="400px">